zerihal/ClipboardMonitor/README.md

 * C++ compiler supporting C++11 or higher (g++)
 * X11 development libraries

-In Project Properties > Configuration Properties > General for ClipboardMonitor.Linux, set Remote Build Machine details for the Linux environment to build the .so file.
+If building from Windows (Visual Studio), in Project Properties > Configuration Properties > General for ClipboardMonitor.Linux, set Remote Build Machine details for the Linux environment to build the .so file.
 If using the pre-built .so file from this repo then exclude this project from build when building the solution.